cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 # Messages

-In this section we describe the processing of the pegggy messages and the corresponding updates to the state.
+In this section we describe the processing of the gravity messages and the corresponding updates to the state.
 All created/modified state objects specified by each message are defined within the [state](./02_state_transitions.md) section.

 ### MsgSetOrchestratorAddress